ak-uow/dissertation-write-up/chapters/04-methodology.md

 To that end, despite the artificial surroundings of the office space from which the User Research was conducted, the experience could simulate reality by building a convincing (yet imaginary) soft drink brand to provide a more concrete framework of context.
 Consequently extra work went into fleshing out the idea of the 'Fave' soft drink brand that was already partially nascent in the wireframes.
 The main drawback with this is that a brand of consumable product is rarely universally accepted, especially if it doesn't have an extremely high level of utility.
-So, as the qualitative feedback will attest, developing a more defined visual easthetic and brand tone, probably induced some negative reception for some even if it also had a net positive effect; it's hard to say whether changes would be made to this aspect of the experiments were the experiments to be recreated, given the requirement of some form of attachment to the commodity being tested as part of the study.
+So, as the qualitative feedback will attest, developing a more defined visual aesthetic and brand tone, probably induced some negative reception for some even if it also had a net positive effect; it's hard to say whether changes would be made to this aspect of the experiments were the experiments to be recreated, given the requirement of some form of attachment to the commodity being tested as part of the study.

 In terms of actual artwork that was created as part of building 'Fave', the fictional soft-drink brand, there was the creation of a 'Fave' branded vending machine, a 3D mesh of a 'Fave' bottle, and a custom bottle label.

 ##### Fave Bottle and Label

-The 'Fave' bottle was the first visual asset to be created as it was integral to the more conventional views consituting the various adverts as well as being a major part of the proof-of-concept Augmented Reality game experience.
+The 'Fave' bottle was the first visual asset to be created as it was integral to the more conventional views constituting the various adverts as well as being a major part of the proof-of-concept Augmented Reality game experience.
-Further to this, to make a convincing brand, the bottle needed to have a label that looked sufficiently like a genuine commercial product; a flat render of the 3D bottle with wrapped label was used as part of the two-dimesnional views, while a 3D mesh was created for use in the Augmented Reality part coupled with the re-use of the lavel as a texture.
+Further to this, to make a convincing brand, the bottle needed to have a label that looked sufficiently like a genuine commercial product; a flat render of the 3D bottle with wrapped label was used as part of the two-dimensional views, while a 3D mesh was created for use in the Augmented Reality part coupled with the re-use of the label as a texture.
 The creation of the label was almost entirely done in Adobe Photoshop, using guidelines from the Figma UX designs.
 The creation of the bottle was a more elaborate effort as it was initially easier to create the mesh using 3DS Max but the bottle required converting into the correct file format using Blender.